February 8, 2018, by Zoë Goodwin

 These stickers make our support of LGBT+ staff and students visible.
 It is important to note however that our staff who choose to display the safe space stickers have not undertaken any special training but are willing to provide a listening ear free of judgement or discrimination.

 In order to support our staff to have open conversations, we sent around some supporting information which included advice on what language to use.
-This was put together by Harry Moriarty, Chair of the University’s Trans Working Party.
-We are also grateful to him for pointing out that the People and Culture team (email@example.com) are able to pass on a list of individuals at the University who would be happy to provide direct support to anyone who identifies as a trans person.
+The People and Culture team (email@example.com) are able to pass on a list of individuals at the University who would be happy to provide direct support to anyone who identifies as a trans person.

 So far the School has handed out 30 stickers and its time to order some more!
 It is wonderful to see so much support as you walk through the School now.
 Thank you to everyone involved.